chexxor/purescript-browser-server-web-app/notes.md

 --   server to client and to return a form appropriate to the requestor - either the browser or in-browser app.
 -- ???
 It's ok this isn't composable?
 If composable, how to compose hydration scripts?
---data DynamicHTML a = DynamicHTML HTML JavaScript (Maybe a) data DynamicHTML a = DynamicHTML HTML DynamicHTMLJavaScript (Maybe a)
+--data DynamicHTML a = DynamicHTML HTML JavaScript (Maybe a) data DynamicHTML a = DynamicHTML HTML (DynamicHTMLJavaScript a) a

 -- Anything rendering both HTML and its hydrating JavaScript is a DynamicHTMLProgram -- ???
 Define elsewhere?
 Not always puts code in script tag.